 Instant Pot Dulce de Leche Caramel is a delicious, easy to make, caramel like confection that makes a sweet dip for apples, a cheesecake topping, a cake filling, or coffee stir-in!

-- 1 14 oz can Sweetened Condensed Milk (SCM)
+- 1 14-ounce can Sweetened Condensed Milk (SCM)*

 - 5 cups Water (for the pressure cooker)

-Put the trivet in the inner pot of the pressure cooker.
+Put the trivet in the inner stainless pot of the pressure cooker.

 Pour 5 cups of water into the pot.
 If you are using a larger or smaller pressure cooker, you will need to increase or decrease the amount of water.
 You will want the water to come up most of the way, to just under the metal ring of the lid on the jars.

 Open the can of sweetened condensed milk (SCM) using a can opener.
 Pour the SCM into the jars, dividing equally.